h4ndsh/h4ndsh.github.io/2023/phpinfo/index.md

 # PHP <= 7.3 Local File Inclusion with RCE (PoC)

-This post aims to acquire knowledge about exploiting vulnerabilities in web systems.
 In this instance, I will delve into an LFI (Local File Inclusion) vulnerability and an RCE (Remote Code Execution) vulnerability.
 I will utilize the tools within the 'pearcmd.php' file to craft manipulated files.
 Within a web environment, we can leverage the functionalities of 'pearcmd' by controlling command-line parameters.
 This Proof of Concept (PoC) is highly specialized, yet it serves as an opportunity for me to explore new methods of penetration within web environments.

 # Summary